julzaza/wildwitchherbs/_posts/2026-05-11-violet-leaf-for-cooling-lymph-and-skin.md

     answer: "Traditional herbalists often paired violet leaf with other cooling spring herbs like cleavers and chickweed."
 ---

 Violet was never considered a dramatic herb.
-In old folk herbalism, it belonged to the quieter remedies.
+In old folk herbalism, **it belonged to the quieter remedies**.

+While stronger herbs were used to purge or stimulate, violet leaf was associated with cooling, softening, and gentle movement.

 It was **gathered in spring** for overheated skin, swollen glands, irritation, and the **heavy stagnant feeling that winter left behind**.

-While stronger herbs were used to purge or stimulate, violet leaf was associated with cooling, softening, and gentle movement.

 ---